silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 I am not going to stay quiet so that your life can keep that shape.

+## You think I made it up

+There is one more thing that gets said, and it is the one I have found hardest to answer calmly, because it does not come from strangers.
+It comes from inside the family.

+*You have invented this.
+You are putting it on because it suits you.*

+Consider what that accusation has to get past.
+I was assessed formally, by more than one professional, over months, against criteria I did not write.
+Adults being identified in midlife is not a curiosity - it is common enough to have a research literature of its own, and the reasons it happens are documented. [^30] None of that moved you.

+What moved you was that you did not see it.
+You knew me for decades and never saw it, so it cannot be real - because if it were real, surely you would have noticed.

+Look at what you are actually saying.

+You are offering, as evidence against the diagnosis, the fact that the concealment worked.
+That is not a counter-argument.
+It is a description of what I spent fifty years doing, and doing well.
+One of the studies I cited a moment ago was examining precisely that relationship - between how heavily a person camouflages and how late they are identified. [^22] You did not fail to notice something obvious.
+I was working, continuously and at the cost I have just set out, to make certain you did not notice.

+And I want to be fair here, because this next part matters to me more than winning the argument.

+I do not fault you for not seeing it.
+I could not see it either.
+I had the best view available - I was inside it - and I got it wrong for half a century.
+If I could not work it out from in here, I am not going to hold it against you that you could not work it out from over there.

+That is not what I fault you for.

+What I fault you for is the accusation itself.
+Because notice what it is not about.
+It is not about me, or the evidence, or the assessment.
+It is about you - a claim that your reading of me, formed casually, across years, with no information and no training, should outrank a formal assessment carried out by people who had both.

+That is not scepticism.
+Scepticism asks questions.
+This arrives with a verdict already written, and the verdict is the one you were holding before, and the reason it has not moved is that moving it would mean accepting that a great deal of what you concluded about me rested on something you could not see.

+I know what that costs.
+I have had to do it myself, and it is not a small thing to ask of anybody.

+But I am not going to be un-diagnosed so that you can stay right.

 ## The place the mask was supposed to come off

 Here is the part I have not written down before.